Hanoi at a glance

 11. Thang Long Water Puppet Theater

-In 1969, Thang Long Water Puppet Theater was established and then become one of the most famous water puppet art venues in Vietnam.
+In 1969, Thang Long Water Puppet Theater was established, and it quickly became one of the most famous water puppet art venues in Vietnam.
 The fairy tales and Vietnam historical legends are reproduced by wooden puppets on the water vividly.
-It is an exciting experience not to be missed for visitors when travelling Hanoi.
-If your family has young children, surely the children will enjoy watching the water puppet shows so much.
+It is an exciting experience not to be missed for visitors when travelling to Hanoi.
 Watching a water puppet show will help you learn more about Vietnam’s traditional culture and art forms.

-You should buy tickets in advance because the tickets will be sold out very fast.
-And if you buy tickets early, you can request the first seat position right in front of the stage or the middle row to watch the entire performance.
+You should buy tickets in advance via the website (click here) to avoid ticketing out.
 Also, the theatre stipulates that you must not take photos and videos during the performance.
-If you want to record the show, you have to register with the organizers, and it charges 20.000 VND for taking photos and recording video is 60.000 VND.
+If you want to record the show, you have to register with the organizer, which charges 20.000 VND for taking photos and 60.000 VND for recording video.

 Address: 49 Dinh Tien Hoang, Hoan Kiem District